jaustinUF/data_cleaning-ML_3/README.md

 ## Data Cleaning Techniques (ML_3)
 This project has two python scripts:
 - 'generate&inspect_dataset.py': build a dataset from random choice and selection, 100 rows by 9 columns (features), and save the data in the file 'cleaned_dataset.csv'
-- 'data_cleaning_techniques.py': read the file into the dataset 'df', and perform the various operations listed below.
+- 'data_cleaning_techniques.py': read file into the dataset 'df' and perform the various operations listed below.
 #### Techniques and issues covered
 - Standardization
 - Data Types